vibeus/aws-notion-proxy/README.md

 To deploy to your own AWS environment, take a look at [sample terraform file][4].

+Once infrastructure is successfully applied:
+- Run `pip install -r requirements.txt -t vendors` to install dependencies.
-Once infrastructure is successfully applied, use `./deploy` script to update lambda function code (with necessary modification such as function name, AWS region, etc.)
+- Run `./deploy` script to update lambda function code (with necessary modification such as function name, AWS region, etc.)

 ---